DO I NEED DENTURES?

 Is bad breath a sign I need dentures?

 Bad breath may simply be a sign that you’ve eaten something with a strong odour, rather than that you need dentures.
-If it’s persistent you should consult your dentist to find out what’s causing it, because bad breath may be a sign of gum disease.
+If it’s persistent you should consult your dentist to find out what’s causing it, because it may be a sign of gum disease.

 Gum disease is caused by plaque building up on and around your teeth.
 If you don’t remove this thoroughly with twice daily brushing and regular flossing, it can irritate and inflame your gums.